GracesGames/SpaceShooter2DKit/docs/documentation.md

 ### Projectiles

-__Base Projectile__

-BP_BaseProjectile is the parent class of the enemy and player projectile.
-It handles the initialization of direction and speed and checks if the target is damageable.
-It also contains the homing logic which can be set using a target.

-__Enemy Projectile__

-BP_EnemyProjectile is the projectile fired by enemies and only collides with the player.
-On collision is damages the player an amount specified by the public variable and destroys itself.

-__Player Projectile__
+__Projectile__

-BP_PlayerProjectile is the projectile fired by the player and only collides with the enemies.
-On collision is damages the enemy an amount specified by the public variable and destroys itself.
+BP_Projectile is the projectile fired by both the player and enemies.
+On collision it will try to damage the other actor and destroys itself.
+It has several exposed options, for example: flipbook, movement speed and damage.

 ### Spawners